peferron/keybench/README.md

 # keybench

-Compare the keystroke efficiency of various keyboard layouts for writing code.
+Compare the keystroke efficiency of various keyboard layouts.